YPD-HG/sdss-galaxy-analysis/README.md

 <img width="574" height="448" alt="Screenshot 2026-01-13 at 2 45 18 PM" src="https://github.com/user-attachments/assets/6cc2d182-1090-4619-a501-6b52f47b59f7" />

 The measured values show:

-- At low redshift (z ≈ 0), mean u − r ≈ 2.2
+- At low redshift (z ≈ 0), mean u − r ≈ **2.2**

-- At high redshift (z ≈ 0.7), mean u − r ≈ 0.9
+- At high redshift (z ≈ 0.7), mean u − r ≈ **0.9**

 This is a large, systematic shift.
-Because the error bars do not overlap, the trend is statistically significant.
+Because the error bars do not overlap, the trend is **statistically significant**.

-Since bluer u − r means more active star formation, this directly shows that galaxies in the past were forming stars much more rapidly than galaxies today.
+Since bluer u − r indicates higher star-formation activity, this directly shows that galaxies in the past were forming stars much more rapidly than galaxies today.

-This is a direct data driven measurement of cosmic star formation history from SDSS photometry.
+This is a data-driven measurement of the **cosmic star-formation history** from SDSS photometry.

+---

+## Connection to published astronomy

+The statistically significant decrease of u − r color with redshift measured in this project reflects the well known decline of cosmic star formation over time.

+Large SDSS based studies and reviews have shown that the global star formation rate density of the universe was much higher in the past and has steadily declined toward the present day.

+In particular, Madau & Dickinson (2014) show that cosmic star formation peaked at intermediate redshift and decreases toward low redshift, which is consistent with the trend observed here where galaxies become redder and less star forming with time.

+Reference:
+Madau, P. & Dickinson, M. (2014), “Cosmic Star-Formation History”, Annual Review of Astronomy and Astrophysics.

+---

 ## Conclusions